Sea silk: History

+Tracing the history of sea silk is difficult in part because the word byssus originally referred to fine fabric made of linen or perhaps cotton, and in the Middle Ages, also to that made of silk.
+The first written mentions of sea silk date to the 2nd century AD, and the oldest piece of sea silk that has been found dated to the 4th century AD; a fragment was discovered in a grave in Budapest in the remains of Aquincum.
+However, the fragment was lost during World War II.
+The oldest surviving sea silk object is a knit hat from the 14th century, which was found in a waste pit near Paris.

 Egypt

 The Greek text of the (196 BC) Rosetta Stone records that Ptolemy V reduced taxes on priests, including one paid in byssus cloth.
 This is thought to be fine linen cloth, not sea silk.
 In Ancient Egyptian burial customs, byssus was used to wrap mummies; this was also linen and not sea silk.

 Greece

 The sophist author Alciphron first records "sea wool" in his (c.
 2nd century AD) "Galenus to Cryton" letter.

-Sea silk has been suggested as an interpretation of the nature of the golden fleece that was sought by Jason and the Argonauts but scholars reject this hypothesis.
+Sea silk has been suggested as an interpretation of the nature of the Golden Fleece that was sought by Jason and the Argonauts but scholars reject this hypothesis.

 Roman Empire

 The early Christian Tertullian (c.
-160–220 AD) mentions it when justifying his wearing a pallium instead of a toga.
+160–220 AD) mentions it when justifying his wearing a pallium instead of a toga:

 Nor was it enough to comb and to sew the materials for a tunic.
 It was necessary also to fish for one's dress; for fleeces are obtained from the sea where shells of extraordinary size are furnished with tufts of mossy hair.

 Several sources mention lana pinna ("pinna wool").
 Emperor Diocletian's (301 AD) Edict on Maximum Prices lists it as a valuable textile.

 The Byzantine historian Procopius's c.
 550 AD Persian War, "stated that the five hereditary satraps (governors) of Armenia who received their insignia from the Roman Emperor were given chlamys (or cloaks) made from lana pinna.
 Apparently only the ruling classes were allowed to wear these chlamys."